How to Block Method Swizzling

 Method swizzling can be performed at both the system and the application level.
 As a result, even if a specific app class was not tampered with, the class may use a maliciously modified system class.
 Therefore, each class used by the application, either directly or indirectly, needs protection.

-Prerequisites for Using Anti-Swizzling:
+Prerequisites for Using Appdome's Anti-Swizzling Plugins:

 To use Appdome’s mobile app security build system to Block Method Swizzling , you’ll need: